thumbliner/thumbliner/pep-talk.md

 ---

 ### On Understanding
+- [ ] “Understanding comes from repetition.”
 - [ ] “If I can’t explain it clearly, I don’t understand it well enough myself.”
 - [ ] “I want players who are curious, who ask questions, who want to understand why we do things.”
-- [ ] “Understanding comes from repetition.
-We do things over and over until they become automatic.”

 ---